cinnData/MLearning/Assignments/[MLA-03] Assignment 3.md

 Q2. **Undersample** the training subset, by randomly dropping as many negative units as needed to match the positive units, so that you end up with a pefectly balanced training data set.
 Leave the test data set as it is, without correcting there the class imbalance.
 Train a **logistic regression model** on the undersampled training data set and evaluate it on the test data set, based on a confusion matrix.

 Q3. **Oversample** the training subset, by randomly adding as many duplicates of the positive units as needed to match the negative units, so that you end up with a pefectly balanced training data set.
 Leave the test data set as it is, without correcting there the class imbalance.
 Train a logistic regression model on oversampled training data set and evaluate it on the test data set, based on a confusion matrix.

+## Submission

+1. Submit, through Blackboard, a readable and printable report responding these questions and explaining what you have done, including Python input and output.
+This can be a Word document, a PDF document or a Jupyter notebook (.ipynb).

+2. Put your name on top of the document.

+## Deadline

+February 25 (Sunday), 24:00.